 How to Read The New Testament Epistles

-Now that you know more about the Epistles, you can find the link below to download the Read The Epistles In One Year Calendar that takes you from Romans to Revelation.
+Now that you know more about the New Testament Epistles, you can find the link below to download the Read The Epistles In One Year Calendar that takes you from Romans to Revelation.
 There are 12 separate calendars with your Scripture to read for each day.
 The last month is the longest since Revelation is one of the longer books in the Epistles.

 LEARN MORE ABOUT THE READ THE EPISTLES IN ONE YEAR CALENDAR.